proveskit/Documentation/docs/overview/overview.md

     ![Protostructure Close Up](images/figb2.JPG)
     <p align="center">Figure B2: A Close Up of the Proto Structure</p>

+We didn't really have a whole lot of money to play with or deep engineering talent to pull it off, so we went as cheap and simple as possible.
+This manifested in even going as far as soldering Adafruit sensor breakout boards to every face of the satellite to try and save as much engineering effort as possible!

 Pleiades - Yearling was launched in January 2023 alongside Sapling - Sempervirens from the Stanford Student Space Initative.
 Despite sucessfully reaching orbit, the orbital transfer vehicle that we were hosted on suffered a critical systems failure after seperating from the Falcon 9.
 As a result, the satellite was never deployed and is now stuck orbiting the Earth in its deployer pod.